xyntechx/NexLiber-v1/README.md

 [NexLiber](https://nexliber.com) is a comprehensive library of projects to supercharge your learning in all things Computer Science.

 ## 🚀 Contributing
-NexLiber is an open-source project with an MIT License.
+NexLiber is licensed under the terms of the MIT license.
 Anyone is welcome to contribute new features, design improvements, or any new ideas in general!

 ### NexLiber Creators
 Follow the instructions in the [Guide for Creators](https://github.com/xyntechx/NexLiber-Projects)!